UFC on FOX: Teixeira vs Evans: Predictions & Analysis

 A few statistical edges stand out.
 Santos throws significantly more leather — a 0.5 sig. strike per minute gap.
 Akhmedov is far more active with takedowns, averaging 2.6 more per 15 minutes.
 Santos has tighter striking defense, making opponents miss more often.

-**The Pick: Omari Akhmedov over Elizeu Zaleski dos Santos.** This is essentially a pick'em.
-The model nudges toward Akhmedov at 54%, but there's almost nothing separating these two.
+The Pick: Omari Akhmedov over Elizeu Zaleski dos Santos.
+The model gives Akhmedov a slight nod at 55% — this could easily go either way.
 The market and our model are aligned — the line looks fair.

 Methodology